anthonylangsworth/Meraki/README.md

 # Meraki Dashboard API .Net Client

-The beginnings of a C# wrapper over the Meraki Dashboard APIs (https://dashboard.meraki.com/api_docs).
+The beginnings of a C# wrapper over the Meraki Dashboard APIs (https://dashboard.meraki.com/api_docs), mainly providing strong typing for the sent and returned values.
+It is currently a work in progress.

 Based off original work by Michael Park at https://github.com/migrap/Meraki.